MirFen/Jira1/README.md

+Hi there!
-Hey in this repo I would like to present a sample Jira workspace
+ In this repo I would like to present a sample Jira workspace